Network Performance with PerfSONAR Checker

 Enabled: true

-Save the changes to the config file.
+Save the changes to the config file, and proceed to the next step.

 App Installation